TriumphCoding/Adelphia/Design/SourceBook07.md

 So, if making an encounter where "Color" and "Range" matter, Make sure to include "two red Enemies and one blue Enemy", and then "two range 1 enemies and one range 2 enemy".
 They can be of three different roles, or all the same role, and can even be all of the same damage type.

 So, For example a "Swordmaster (Red Melee), Fire Mage (Red Mixed), and Soldier (Blue Melee)" Makes an encounter that has many different approaches to solving.
-"Three Swordmasters" Tends to only have one solution: The highest defense blue player deals with the situation.
+"Three Swordmasters" ends to only have one solution: The highest defense blue player deals with the situation.

 >Remember, these are the rules for making balanced medium-difficulty encounters.
 Sometimes, a room filled with Red Swordmasters exists to give the Blue Lancer Player a powerful moment, and not a challenge.
 Be judicious in breaking this rule, but don't be afraid to break it.